 The head restraints can be raised by lifting.
-If the head restraint is fully lowered, press the release button to raise it.
-To raise or lower the head restraint, press the release button located on the side of the metal bar.
+To lower the head restraint, press the release button located on the side of the metal bar.

 If the head restraint becomes detached, replace the notched bar into the holes while holding the release button.